donovanallen/scilent-ui/README.md

 3. Commit your changes using conventional commits (`git commit -m 'feat: add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+See the [Contributing](#https://github.com/donovanallen/scilent-ui/blob/main/CONTRIBUTING.md) readme for more instructions on how to contribute to this project.

 ## License